 A biopsy is the only way to know whether the tissue contains precancerous or cancerous cells.

 Most cases of leukoplakia do not develop into cancer.
 Erythroplakia and erythroleukoplakia are less common but usually more serious.
-Most of these lesions progress into cancer.
+Many of these lesions progress into cancer.

 However, it is important to note that most oral cancers do not develop from preexisting lesions.